Back to resources

 As a result, attack surfaces grow, user access management is cumbersome and lacks visibility, and, when a security incident occurs, the operational velocity DevOps require to do their jobs and organizations rely on to grow grinds to a halt.

-Zero Standing Permissions
+Zero Standing Privileges

 Gartner defines ZSP as “the target state for privileged access in an organization to minimize risk of stolen credentials, privilege abuse, breaches, data loss and non-compliance.”
 Unlike zero trust, which is a security framework that can be interpreted in diverse ways, ZSP is a tactical step organizations can take to move closer to a zero-trust model.